-- the development costs can be measured reliably, - the technical feasibility of the product has been ascertained and - Management has the intention and ability to complete the intangible asset and use or sell it.
+- the development costs can be measured reliably, - the technical feasibility of the product has been ascertained and - · Management has the intention and ability to complete the intangible asset and use or sell it.

-(g) Intangible assets (continued)
+2. Summary of material accounting policies (continued) (g) Intangible assets (continued)